pulp/pulp/docs/contributing/3.0-development/rest-api.rst

 Our API starts at a :term:`DRF` :term:`Router`.
 Each :term:`ViewSet` is attached to this router, and the router's routes are exposed in urls.py.
-Subclasses of :class:`pulp.app.viewsets.base.NamedModelViewSet` are automatically registered with the API router, and most (possibly all) ViewSets created by plugins should be subclasses of this base class.
+Subclasses of :class:`pulpcore.app.viewsets.base.NamedModelViewSet` are automatically registered with the API router, and most (possibly all) ViewSets created by plugins should be subclasses of this base class.
 NamedModelViewSets are associated with a Django queryset, a :term:`Serializer` that is able to represent members of the Django queryset in the API, and an endpoint name used when registering